RankMerging: A supervised learning-to-rank framework to predict links in large social network: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Emmanuel Viennet and Maximilien Danisch for useful bibliographic indications.
+L.T. also thanks Dan Timsit for his feedback and implementation of the C++ version of the algorithm.

 This paper presents research results of the Belgian Network DYSCO (Dynamical Systems, Control, and Optimization), funded by the Interuniversity Attraction Poles Programme, initiated by the Belgian State, Science Policy Office.
 The scientific responsibility rests with its authors.
-We also acknowledge support from FNRS and the European Commission Project \textit{Optimizr}.
+This work is also funded in part by the ANR (French National Agency of Research) under grants ANR-15-CE38-0001 (AlgoDiv) and ANR-13-CORD-0017-01 (CODDDE), by the French program "PIA - Usages, services et contenus innovants" under grant O18062-44430 (REQUEST), and by the Ile-de-France FUI21 program under grant 16010629 (iTRAC).
+We also acknowledge support from FNRS.